February 2021

 Procedure

-If the designated perpetrator (DP) match is a result of a DFPS Child Protective Investigation (CPI) or HHSC Provider Investigation (PI), and the subject does not request a due process hearing within the time frame, then the finding is sustained and CBCU staff:
+If the DP match is a result of a DFPS Child Protective Investigation (CPI) or HHSC Provider Investigation (PI), and the subject does not request a due process hearing within the time frame, CBCU staff sustain the finding in IMPACT and CLASS per the CBCU Resource Guide, available on CCR SharePoint site.

 10252 Sustaining a DFPS Child Care Investigation Finding